okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcode/flow-diagram.md

     Before implementing this redirect request to the authorization server (Okta), you need to [set up your app](#set-up-your-app) in Okta.
 See [Request an authorization code](#request-an-authorization-code).

-2. Okta redirects the authentication prompt (Okta sign-in page) to the user.
+2. Okta redirects the user's browser to an authentication prompt (the Okta sign-in page).
 3. The user authenticates.

     For Okta to authenticate the user credentials, Okta needs user profile data.